davidrawlings10/Scoreboard/readme.md

 I used MySQL Workbench to query the database. https://www.mysql.com/products/workbench/

+The script resources/dropTables.sql can be run to clear the database for resources/createTables.sql.
-The script in resources/createTables.sql can be run to setup the database tables for the application.
+The script resources/createTables.sql can be run to setup the database tables for the application.
+The script resources/insertData.sql can be run to setup data for a league.

+After running the scripts...
+To play a game: http://localhost:8080/game/play
+To play a season: http://localhost:8080/season/play?leagueId=1

 Note dump: